casperykchan/blog/java/002_aop_mockito.md

 It is just for my fun and curiosity only.
 Do not ever attempt the below in any of your production code!
-Mocking framework may slow down applications considerably and results in unexpected results in non-testing environment.
+Mocking framework may slow down applications considerably and result in unexpected results in non-testing environment.

 ---